Home

 I couldn't hold back my curiosity any longer and asked Achran Kridakorn about this incongruous mix of fine art and rigorous Thai kickboxing.

-That's when he made a startling revelation.
-Another line of his ancestors were executioners!!
 Thankfully, he didn't pursue this line any further but chose instead to promote the Thai martial art of self defense.

 On my way out, I noticed a souvenir from National Geographic in appreciation of Acharn Kridakorn's consultation services in the making of the National Geographic documentary, "Muay Thai – Krabi Krabong" in January 2002.

-During the week, Muay Thai training is conducted.
 This version is called Muay Chaiya or the ancient Thai boxing practiced before the introduction of boxing gloves, boxing rings and commercialization of the art.

 These traditional Muay Thai techniques are suitable for both competitive fighting and self defense.